English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 Boxwood for a very hard ball.

-Clubs for hitting far and sure
+Clubs for hitting far

-Through the centuries, players always looked
+Through the centuries, players have always looked

 for ways and means to strike the ball further and straighter.